 The best treadmill isn't always the most expensive.
 For most users, finding the right home gym equipment means assessing three things: Your budget, your available space, and how you plan to use that equipment.

 For serious runners that plan to use the treadmill frequently and heavily, durability and impact-reduction take center stage.
-If you're training for a long, steep hike in the mountains or to run a hilly racecourse, a treadmill with extra incline/decline capability can help you prepare your body for that challenge.
+If you're training for a long, steep hike in the mountains or running a hilly racecourse, a treadmill with extra incline/decline capability can help you prepare your body for that challenge.
 If you find yourself easily bored, interactive features become key.

 Which are the best treadmills?